Faculty Advisor’s Manual

 Advisors and students should plan to attend to attend the Phi Alpha Theta convention held every other year.
 About sixty students present papers at this convention.
 While National Headquarters provides some funds for delegates, a chapter may want to send more than one delegate (e.g., a student and a faculty member or a graduate and an undergraduate student).
 Plan early!
 Budget for the expenses, and obtain approval from your department or administrative officer for potential financial support.

 Advisors determine which students are eligible for membership in Phi Alpha Theta.
-Membership requirements are stated in This Is Phi Alpha Theta and on this Website.
+Membership requirements are stated on our website.
 Have the appropriate administrative official screen students with acceptable grade point averages, then use your departmental colleagues to identify those with the required number of history courses.
 Ask other members of your department to scan their class lists for non-History majors who may meet our requirements, or have the Registrar do a computer run with your chapter requirements.

 Advisors may sponsor joint programs with honor societies in other disciplines, such as: programs on the history of science, or programs on the history, literature and culture of a period.
 Such programs have had multimedia presentation or panel discussion formats, among others.